-- The amount of liquid added with the coconut milk actually depends on how far or how well done you parboiled your rice.
-If the rice is almost done, you will need to add less water but if barely done, you will need more water.
+- The amount of liquid added to the coconut milk actually depends on how far or how well done you parboiled your rice.
+If the parboiled rice is almost soft, you will need to add less water but if it is still hard, you will need more water.
 It is better to use less and add more later.

-- Resting helps absorb the last vestiges of liquid on the body of the rice, that way it won’t have a wet feel in the mouth or go soggy.
+- Resting helps absorb the last vestiges of liquid on the body of the rice, that way it won’t have a wet feeling in the mouth or go soggy.